Thomas Graves Law: Works

 Law's main historical interests lay in the sixteenth century, and its religious and ecclesiastical aspects.
-His major work is ‘The Conflicts between Jesuits and Seculars in the reign of Queen Elizabeth’ (1889).
-He also wrote many reviews and articles, some of which are in ‘Collected Essays and Reviews of Thomas Graves Law, LL.D.’
+His major work is The Conflicts between Jesuits and Seculars in the reign of Queen Elizabeth (1889).
+He also wrote many reviews and articles, some of which are in Collected Essays and Reviews of Thomas Graves Law, LL.D.
 (Edinburgh, 1904).
-To the Dictionary of National Biography he contributed sixteen articles, including those of David Laing, Edmund Law, Robert Parsons, and Nicholas Sanders.
-For the Camden Society he edited ‘The Archpriest Controversy,’ 2 vols.
-(1896–8); and for the Scottish Text Society, ‘Catholic Tractates of the Sixteenth Century,’ 1901, and ‘The New Testament in Scots,’ 3 vols.
+To the Dictionary of National Biography he contributed 16 articles, including those for David Laing, Edmund Law, Robert Parsons, and Nicholas Sanders.
+For the Camden Society he edited The Archpriest Controversy, 2 vols.
+(1896–8); and for the Scottish Text Society, Catholic Tractates of the Sixteenth Century, 1901, and The New Testament in Scots, 3 vols.
 (1901–3).
-In Scottish history he edited ‘Archbishop Hamilton's Catechism,’ with a preface by William Gladstone (Oxford, 1884), and a chapter on Mary Stuart in the Cambridge Modern History vol. iii.
+In Scottish history he edited Archbishop Hamilton's Catechism, with a preface by Gladstone (Oxford, 1884), and a chapter on Mary Stuart in the Cambridge Modern History vol. iii.

+Family

+Law was married on 15 April 1880 to Wilhelmina Frederica, daughter of Captain Allen of Errol, Perthshire, by his wife Lady Henrietta Dundas.
+The couple had one son, Henry Duncan Graves Law, and five daughters.